 Another way to avoid spending, but still make your space feel brand new is to try rearranging your furniture in order to make the room feel new and fresh.
 Keep in mind, you don’t have to limit yourself to one room either.
 Take a chair from your bedroom and try it out in the living room.
 Move around side tables, switch up the curtains.
 The possibilities are endless.
 Doing this can be a great way to give your home a “fresh start” kind of feeling without spending a dime.

 When I think back on my childhood, most of my favorite memories are ones that cost nothing.
 Things like building snow forts in the back yard with my dad or when my mom would set up a tent in the backyard for my friends and I. Life is seriously an adventure if you choose to see it that way.
 On weekends where we want to find something to do but are trying to save our money for other adventures, I will Google “free stuff near me.”
 I can easily find local calendars of events as well as things closer to the cities.

 What better way to enjoy life than on vacation?
 I won’t lie, my main purpose for saving money is so that we can go on more worry free vacations.
 There are still so many ways to do this on a budget as well.
-When we are looking at flying somewhere, I always check Google Flights.
-They have an option of searching “flexible dates” which means you can visually see which days are going to be the least expensive to fly.
+Instead of laying them all out here, check out my few vacation posts on how to have the best vacation on the smallest budget!

 Whatever ways you find to downsize or simplify, just make sure you’re being true to you and sticking with your ultimate life goals.
 Take it easy on yourself.
 One thing I know for sure, there more pressure I put on myself to enjoy life…the less I seem to enjoy it!